rabbani230/EDA_Superstore-Sales-Performance/README.md

 Question: Which regions and product categories are driving sales, and where are underperforming areas?

 Method:
-- Compared sum of sales across regions (x-axis) and product categories (clustered columns)
+- Compared sum of sales across regions and product categories (clustered columns)
 - Enabled slicers for Region and Category to support comparative analysis

 Key Insight: